Now announcing, MATTER IN FLUX, third annual call for readers and members.

 –Specific sessions will be accompanied by occasional invited guests, including but not limited to authors of assigned texts.

-–Sessions are held online at Google Hangouts.
+–Sessions are held online on Skype.
 Please have a good connection.

 –There is no participation fee.

 Application to MATTER IN FLUX is designed for anyone interested in the concerns outlined in this call, encouraging diverse approaches to research methodologies that stretch beyond typical academic profiling.
 Participants are expected to commit to all sessions considering that only 3 to 4 participants will be accepted.
 Please only apply if you can commit!